kevinddchen/machikoro/README.md

 - **Variable**: 10 establishments are available for purchase from the supply.
 This is the official supply variant of the expansions.
 - **Hybrid**: 5 establishments with rolls 1-6, 5 establishments with rolls 7+, and 2 major establishments are available for purchase from the supply.
 This is the official supply variant of Machi Koro 2.

+### Implementation details

+Because this game was implemented to be automatic as much as possible, there are certain uncommon plays that are not possible.

+- `Loan Office` always activates before `Forest` and `Flower Shop`.
+- `Demolition Company` always activates before `Corn Field`.

 ## Development

 First, install [Node.js](https://nodejs.org/en/).